IDCubed/oms-docs/sources/oidc/skin_oidc_guide.rst

 resources go under ``ROOT/reskinned-oidc/src/main/webapp/resources`` under their corresponding directory.

-The ROOT pom serves to provide a root for the new overlay project, allowing you to make sure the versions of plugins and software used match those of OMS OIDC, and also to grow the overlay to include additional logic, additional projects, and also point to development versions of OIDC if required.
+The ROOT pom serves to provide a root for the new overlay project, allowing a developer to make sure the versions of plugins and software used match those of OMS OIDC, and also to grow the overlay to include additional logic, additional projects, and also point to development versions of OIDC if required.
 Full listing of the